gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 ## Linking Behavior

-GIJ uses the Jira issue key to determine whether or not a repository activity(Commits, Branches, Pull/Merge Requests) is linked to any Jira items.
-In order for the linking to occur, you need to include the Jira issue key in the Commit Message, the Branch name, and the Pull request title.
-It does not need to be in any specific part of the message or name as long as it is included.Please see: [Linking Git Commits to Jira Issues](https://help.gitkraken.com/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.
+GIJ uses the Jira issue key to determine whether or not a repository activity (Commits, Branches, Pull/Merge Requests) is linked to any Jira items.
+In order for the linking to occur, you need to include the Jira issue key in the commit message, the branch name, and the pull request title.
+It does not need to be in any specific part of the message or name as long as it is included.
+Please see: [Linking Git Commits to Jira Issues](https://help.gitkraken.com/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.

 ![Jira Issue Key](/wp-content/uploads/Jira-Issue-key-linking-cloud.png)